plone/documentation/docs/classic-ui/portlets.md

 ## Call one portlet by URL

-To call a portlet by its URL, for example to update it via an AJAX call, you can use the `@@render-portlet` view in your portlet renderer with a `portlethash` as query parameter.
+To call a portlet by its URL, for example, to update it via an AJAX call, use the `@@render-portlet` view in your portlet renderer with `portlethash` as a query parameter.

 The following example shows how to construct a reload URL for a portlet.